DOLARIK/talkaroo/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build
 ```
 make sure to keep .env and .env.dev files in the directory

+To make edits to the API endpoint URL in the codebase find for files having keyword - 'ENDPOINT_URL_CHANGE'

 ### To deploy the production environmnet:
 ```